On June 2013, 12 villas and 2 gardens were granted World Heritage status by UNESCO

 The Medici Villas are an outstanding expression of the Renaissance and Baroque periods, and all of them have something that will make your visit worthwhile.
-Learn more by reading our quick overview:

 The first Medici villas built were Trebbio and Cafaggiolo in the Mugello area, where the Medici family originated.
 Not far from Fiesole is another Medici Villa, known as Belcanto or the Palagio di Fiesole.
 It was commissioned by Cosimo il Vecchio and designed by Michelozzo (1458-1461).